Burke Museum Ichthyology Collection

 Focusing primarily on fish from the North Pacific Ocean and the Bering Sea, as well as freshwater habitats in the Pacific Northwest, the Burke Museum is the largest of its kind in North America and includes what may be the largest collection of fish eggs and larvae in the known world.

 The massive amount of fish inspires visitors to wonder what else is out there in that deep, dark ocean?
 If space is the final frontier, the deep sea might be the most intimidating expanse simply because of its sheer depth.
-But, in Seattle, we are privy to examples of some of the wildest-looking fish that humans have ever come across.
+But, in Seattle, at the Burke Museum Ichthyology Collection, you can find examples of some of the wildest-looking fish that humans have ever come across.
 Like small, yellow sharks with their teeth showing or big, puffy female green fish with tiny parasite-like male counterparts clinging to their bellies.

-The importance of the collection, say officials at the Burke, which is also home to dinosaur and mammal fossils, is to keep track of the storied history of fish in the Pacific Northwest—especially as the climate changes and more and more species become extinct.
+The importance of the collection, which is also home to dinosaur and mammal fossils, is to keep track of the storied history of fish in the Pacific Northwest—especially as the climate changes and more and more species become extinct.
 If we can’t learn from the past, the future may be bleak.
-And that’s why Ichthyology— your new favorite word—is so necessary.
+That’s why Ichthyology, is so very necessary.